 - What is the correct form?
 Should you focus on standing straight?
 How should your feet be positioned?
 Where should you place your hands?

 - How do you know when it’s too much for you?
 What should you expect?
 For example, my first plank was 15 seconds and I began to shake by 7 seconds (an eternity).
 My trainer said that was normal and would go away as I got stronger.
 Had I tried it privately, I would have stopped doing planks altogether but happily, I include them in my routines.

 - How long should you expect to do the exercise before going to the next level?
 What is the next level?
 Heavier weights or more reps?

 - How do they recommend you track your progress?
-If walking, a fitbit or phone app can track steps – you may want to keep a journal so you can see your progress.
+If walking, a Fitbit or your phone app can track steps – you may want to keep a journal so you can see your progress.
 What your trainer recommends.

-Asking about the next level can pertain to a single exercise but also your weekly routine.
+Asking about the next level can pertain to a single exercise or your weekly routine.
 This is important because advancing to the next level for Balance, Endurance, Flexibility and Strength exercises are all different.
-It could be the length of time it will take you to complete a set or how many lbs or kg you can lift.
+It could be the length of time it will take you to complete a set or how many lbs. or kg you can lift.

 Set your expectations ahead of time and never get discouraged.
 Give yourself time to improve and be patient.
 Soon you will see the results and love them!

 Have you ever hired a personal fitness trainer?